ahmad37/Embedded-Systems/README.md

 Contain the applcation code that you want to build.

 #### Library Layer (LIB):
- it is a Shared layered between all layers it can  be used in any layer which is shared with it.
+ It is a Shared layered between all layers and it can be used in any layer which is shared with it.

 ## Note
-   This Design it vary based on your design and your application you want to build.
+   This Design it vary based on your design and your application logic you want to build.

 ## Modules